nuxt-modules/sitemap/docs/content/4.nitro-api/nitro-hooks.md

 definitions onto `ctx.sitemaps` to register them at runtime.

 Registered sitemaps are served, listed in the sitemap index, and receive the other hooks, exactly like sitemaps defined in your `nuxt.config`.
+Definitions accept the same fields:
+`sources`, `urls` (a function works too), `include`, `exclude`, `defaults`, and `chunks` / `chunkSize`.
+Other module settings such as `autoLastmod` or `sortEntries` stay global; they apply to registered sitemaps the same way as static ones.

 Use this hook when the set of sitemaps depends on data that changes while the server runs, for example per-market catalogs chunked by stable database ID ranges.
 Define chunk boundaries that don't shift when rows are deleted, so each chunk's `lastmod` stays reliable.

+The hook runs against a fresh copy of the sitemap config each time, so register every sitemap you want on each run:

 ```ts [server/plugins/sitemap.ts]
 import { defineNitroPlugin } from 'nitropack/runtime'